convml/convml-tt/convml_tt/data/sources/README.md

 want to use data.
 If your data is given at lat/lon coordinates it will be resampled onto a isometric Cartesian grid (by setting `kind == rect`).
 This is done by doing a projection onto a tangential plane centered on a point you define.
-For `LES` data this may be omitted if the whole domain is to be used (in the case the domain centre will be use for the Cartesian projectino origin).
+For `LES` data the `domain` section may be omitted if the whole domain is to be used (in the case the domain centre will be use for the Cartesian projectino origin).

 ```yaml
 domain: